yannick-beot-sp/vscode-sailpoint-identitynow/README.md

 ## Release Notes

+### 0.0.7

+Transforms are the best!

+Added:
+- Add step to creation of transform to have a non-empty file
+- If only 1 tenant, automatically selected in the workflow tester
+- Added refresh buttons in the view
+- Add the capacity to evaluate transforms

 ### 0.0.6

 Fixed:
 - Regexp for provisioning policy
 - Issue #3 with new transform

 ### 0.0.5

 Fixed:
 - Regexp for tenant, with or without domain
 - Remove PAT when removing tenant